Ms. Inglish has 30 years experience in medicine, psychology, STEM instruction, history, and aerospace education for USAF Civil Air Patrol.

 Gangrene and Green Skin

 Comic and graphic novels use a green face to indicate nausea and expected vomiting, or deadly radiation exposure.
-A green witch face is doubly ugly, because of the warts, a hook nose, chin hair, and bad teeth; but, it is based on stories of torture.
+A green witch face is doubly ugly, because of the warts, hook nose, chin hair, and bad teeth.
+However, these features have roots in stories of torture.

 American researchers trace the green face to the Salem Witch Trial punishments that caused gangrenous skin, infections, burning deaths, and other damaging actions.
 Many faces did turn green with infection and bruising.

 During the Spanish Inquisition, some of the women were physically tortured as a test for witchcraft.
 During the Salem Witch Trials in the late 1690s, accused witches were are also tortured.
 Many of the accused were pilloried and tied standing into stocks with their necks and wrists restrained in a yoke.
 They were not fed, but they were beaten regularly, bruised, and punished with broken noses, cheekbones, and teeth.